The Ultimate Guide to School Holidays in Newcastle

 Carve it up at the South Newcastle Beach skate bowl

-Newcastle is overflowing with ways to fill the school holidays, from salty beach days to treetop adventures, wildlife wanderings, creative escapes and easy entertainment.
+Newcastle is overflowing with ways to fill the school holidays, from salty beach days to treetop adventures, wildlife wanderings, creative escapes and easy-going entertainment.
 Pick a few favourites, mix in something new, and let the city do the heavy lifting.

 Holiday fun: sorted.

 If we have missed anything, please let us know and we can add it to the list [email protected]